smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 ### Power Consumption

+I can run the Teensy at various clock speeds, from 24MHz to 120MHz.
+I think 24MHz is fast enough, but I am still experimenting.
-With the GPS off, the device draws 39mA.
+With the GPS turned off, the interface draws 39mA at 24MHz, and 69mA at 72MHz.
-With the GPS on, it draws between 70mA and 79mA.
+When it's turned on, the GPS adds between 30mA and 40mA.

 ### Noise Floor